 Just yesterday Wolferlagen had entered his fifteenth spring and today his elder brother patted him on the shoulder and said: “Well, the time of fun and dance is over, let’s go get you a sword”.

 His name was Wellinbrock, Wellin for short.
 A giant two meters tall, he had a massive two-handed sword to match his strength and height.
 The sword’s name was Sargan.
 Wolf remembered her young and yellow, almost golden.
-Now her colours have faded, golden glitter replaced with the first silver streaks.
+Now her colours had faded, golden glitter replaced with the first silver streaks.

-Brothers set out in the morning.
+The brothers set out in the morning.
 They packed light: just some food and water.
 Wellinbrock took his sword with him.
 Wolferlagen, who didn’t yet have one, took his staff.

-Staves grew in Whiteface Grove and were the first weapon children got in their life, at the age of eight.
-Wolferlagen remembered his eighth Birthday well, from the celebration itself to the hour when he entered the Grove with his father (may he ever be merry in the Heaven’s Army!)
+Staves grew in the Whiteface Grove and were the first weapon children got in their life, at the age of eight.
+Wolferlagen remembered his eighth Birthday well, from the celebration itself to the hour when he had entered the Grove with his father (may he ever be merry in the Heaven’s Army!)
 His name was Wolferlagen as well, but people usually called the son Wolf and his father - Lagen.

 Wolf and Lagen went through most of the Grove that day, past all the slender white staves, straight and perfect, each crowned with a heap of leaves and flowers.
-Finally, father had shown Wolf the staff that was his.
+Finally, the father showed Wolf the staff that was his.
 The boy fell in love with his first weapon instantly and barely let it out of his hands for a couple of weeks even after they got covered with bloody blisters.
 He thought he was playing, yet unknown for him, the staff was teaching him, little by little.

 Now Wolf was so good with his staff he wouldn’t be scared to bring her to a sword fight.
 The staff’s name was Tilto.